stolostron/rhacm-docs/about/known_issues.md

 {: codeblock}

 When the subscription is changed, the subscription controller is triggered to synchronize with the referenced secret and the subscribed channel resources.

-## Remediation field is empty
-{: #31836}

-The _Remediation_ field in the detail panel for security findings becomes empty for all of your policies that are associated with your cluster.
-The _Remediation_ field becomes empty because there are communication issues with the managed cluster.

 ## Permission issue with Docker Version 18.03 with Ubuntu 16.04 LTS
 {: #31947}